 The ride is a single row of seats, with seat belts.
 The seats rise up above the 65-foot spherical screen, and you can even feel the wind and mist as you ‘fly’ across the country.
 The ride is gentle enough that most will be comfortable with it.
 However, I did have to let me 3-year-olds in on the secret that we weren’t really flying over the mountains because they did get a little nervous about the whole experience for a moment.

-Prepare to head up to Squamish, British Columbia, by car along the scenic Sea to Sky Highway.
-Pick up a picnic lunch for the road.
+Next, we got ourselves ready to head up to Squamish, British Columbia, by car along the scenic Sea to Sky Highway.
+Before leaving, we picked up a picnic lunch for the road.
 We love Vietnamese banh mi sandwiches because they are delicious and portable.
 We picked up a couple of sandwiches from Viet Sub Vietnamese Cuisine, near our hotel in downtown Vancouver.
 It was extremely quick, and they made a wonderful, flavorful, on-the-road lunch.

-Go to Squamish Polar Express at West Coast Railway.
+We made it to Squamish Polar Express at West Coast Railway in the early afternoon.
 I’ve been wanting to take my kids to the Polar Express since they were born.
 My kids love trains and they’ve been waiting for their opportunity to ride a real train and it did not disappoint.
-The Polar Express books up early, so be sure to make reservations early.
+Again, this even books up early, so be sure to make reservations early.
 You’ll also want to arrive early, as it’s a bit of a walk from the parking lot to the train itself, and there are some interesting old trains, and play areas you’ll want to check out.

 After the train ride, make sure you save some time for the mini train, meeting Santa, and the amazing working miniature train displays.
 Kids can even control some of them!
 The area can get quite crowded and lines get long, but there are a lot of really fun things to do and see in the after-the-train-ride building.

-Take the scenic Sea to Sky highway back to Vancouver right at sunset.
+We started the scenic drive on the Sea to Sky highway back to Vancouver right at around 4:00-4:30 pm.
 After heading off from West Coast Railways, we realized we’d timed our drive perfectly.
 We were able to enjoy the lengthy sunset as we drove along the always stunning Sea to Sky highway.
 The views were incredible, and our boring drive really became a memorable part of our magical weekend.

 Canyon Lights at Capilano Bridge was probably the thing I was most looking forward to on our magical Christmas weekend, and it did not disappoint.
 Canyon Lights is a mature take on Christmas lights, with lots of fun features for outdoorsy kids.
 For me, it was the highlight of the weekend.
 Read everything you need to know about Canyon Lights here.

 For dinner, we picked up a quick meal for the kids at Capilano Suspension Bridge Park.
 Quick dinner options included grilled cheese, burgers, and french fries.
-My kids were happy to eat that, but the adults opted to wait for room service after the kids fell asleep.
+My kids were happy to eat that, but my husband and I opted to wait for room service after the kids fell asleep.
 Sometimes it’s so nice to eat in peace once they are asleep!
 Room service at the Westin Grand was delicious, but it didn’t have a ton of kid-friendly options for my particularly picky eaters.

 If anything took away from the magic of our still very magical Christmas weekend, it was all the driving.
 If we took this trip again, we’d rearrange to give ourselves far LESS time in the car, finding parking, getting buckled into car seats, etc., and more time just enjoying everything.
 Here’s my IMPROVED itinerary: